18030288/SDLC_DEMO_Team_16/1_Requirement/readme.md

 3.This project can be used to reduce the business cost.

  ## d) Threats :
-1.Ifany complication occurs in any one module then it will affect the entire system.
+1.If any complication occurs in any one module then it will affect the entire system.
 2.Sensors must view a surface (particularly a hard, level surface) unequivocally (oppositely) to get adequate sound reverberation.
 3. Additionally, solid detecting requires a base target surface range, which is indicated for every sensor sort.
 4.If connection is wrong there might be chances of short-circuit.